 Below is a graph of the predicted and actual UV levels from the day.
 Notice that the actual measured levels fluctuate throughout the day and are often higher than predicted.
 Love that for us.

 What is a high UV index?

 So let’s recap a little bit because we know that all this info is pretty full on.
 A high UV index starts from just 6-7, and as you can see from the graph it goes up to being classified as very high from 8-10 and then extreme anywhere over 11.

 At Ultra Violette, we advocate for wearing sunscreen at all times except during the evening when the sun’s gone down.
 However, when the UV index is between 0-2, you are pretty safe to go outside without protection (if you choose and pending your skincare routine and lifestyle).
 As soon as the index ticks past 2 though, you should be wearing sunscreen, sunglasses and other sun protection to help protect you.
 Just remember, that the UV index is always an estimate so we like to play it safe and still wear sunscreen when the index is under 2.

 - The UV Index changes throughout the day and it’s location specific.
 Always check both the minimum and maximum of your area to determine your application and reapplication game plan.

 - The UV Index is just a (super educated) guess and it can often be higher than predicted.
 You’re better to be safe than sorry and apply.
 Then reapply.

 - UV rays don’t hibernate in winter and are present year-round.

-- Our SKINSCREEN™ have skin sweetening ingredients like Pentavitin and Kakadu plum.
+- Our SKINSCREENS™ have skin sweetening ingredients like Pentavitin and Kakadu plum.
 Even if it’s a low UV day, it’s worth applying for the juicy antioxidant protection.